phil-s/emacsd/el-get/php-mode/README.md

 # php-mode

-This updates `php-mode` with features to make it more friendly to use with PHP 5.4.
+This updates php-mode with features to make it more friendly to use with PHP 5.4 and 5.5.
 It is based on the work of:

-1. Turadg Aleahmad
+1. Turadg Aleahmad: The original author.

 2. Aaron S. Hawley